AI

 python convert_llama_weights_to_hf.py \

-If you originally only downloaded the 7B model, you need to make sure you move the model files into a directory called "7B".
-This is the structure of my directory:
+If you originally only downloaded the 7B model, you need to make sure you move the model files into a directory called 7B.
+You may also need to move the tokenizer* files into llama-2-7b.
+Use this structure for your directory llama-2-7b:

 llama-2-7b/